Anshler/vietnamese-poem-classifier/README.md

 ## Data

-A colelction of 171188 Vietnamese poems with different genres: luc-bat, 5-chu, 7-chu, 8-chu, 4-chu.
+A collection of 171188 Vietnamese poems with different genres: luc-bat, 5-chu, 7-chu, 8-chu, 4-chu.
 Download [here](https://github.com/fsoft-ailab/Poem-Generator/raw/master/dataset/poems_dataset.zip)

 For more detail, refer to the _Acknowledgments_ section